No items found.

 Common mistakes to avoid when replying to Google reviews

-• Being defensive or argumentative: Responding defensively can escalate the situation and create a negative public image.
-It’s essential to remain calm, professional, and solution-focused.
+• Being defensive or argumentative: Defensive replies escalate conflicts and damage your public image.
+Stay calm, professional, and focus on solutions.

-• Taking too long to respond: Speed matters when it comes to customer feedback.
-Delayed responses can frustrate customers further.
-Aim to reply within 24-48 hours.
+• Taking too long to respond: Timeliness matters.
+Delayed replies can frustrate customers — aim to respond within 24 to 48 hours.

 How to encourage more customers to leave Google reviews